home-assistant/home-assistant.io/source/_dashboards/sections.markdown

 ## Convert a masonry dashboard to sections view

-Converting your existing (old) masonry type dashboards into this (new) sections view dashboards is non-destructive, i.e. your old dashboard view is kept and a new dashboard is created, giving an excellent way for masonry veterans to try out sections while keeping all the hard work they have put into customizing their cards.
+Converting masonry dashboards to sections view is non-destructive - your original dashboard is preserved while a new one is created.
+This allows you to try the sections view while retaining all your customized cards.

 To convert an existing masonry dashboard: